Bellman-devs/bellman/README.md

 Bellman is an open source project.
 If you have relevant skills and are interested in contributing then please do contact us (see ["The Bellman Community" section](#the-bellman-community) below).

-we are very grateful to our Secondmind Labs colleagues, maintainers of [GPflow](https://github.com/GPflow/GPflow) and [Trieste](https://github.com/secondmind-labs/trieste), for their help with creating contributing guidelines, instructions for users and open-sourcing in general.
+We are very grateful to our Secondmind Labs colleagues, maintainers of [GPflow](https://github.com/GPflow/GPflow) and [Trieste](https://github.com/secondmind-labs/trieste) in particular, for their help with creating contributing guidelines, instructions for users and open-sourcing in general.

 ## Install Bellman